 NetNewsWIre Pro also lets you post to web logs, principally Blogger, Userland Radio, Bloxom, MoveableType and Manilla blogs, among others.
 The tools you’d want are all there—including autmatically generating a post from a news item, Post and Preview (the Live Preview is a nifty feature), and you needn’t know HTML.
 There are simple tools for creating links and setting text style, and if you do know HTML, there’s even a configurable pop-down menu for custom tags.
 Best of all though (at least to my way of thinking) is you can spell check your posts.
 There’s a convenient Notepad for copying bits of text to turn into a post, complete with basic but very functional outlining tools (the Notepad very cleverly saves automatically).

-It’s still beta, but already I’m doing almost all my web blog reading in NetNewsWire Pro, and I’m going to keep trying it for posting as well.
-I’ve two blogs, this one built with Radio Userland, and this one built with Blogger.
+It’s still beta, but already I’m doing almost all my web blog reading in NetNewsWire Lite, and I’m going to keep trying NetNewWire Pro for posting as well.
+I’ve two blogs, this one IT built with Radio Userland, and this one built with Blogger.
 This post was made using NetNewsWire Pro.
 NNW really is an elegant example of a good Mac OS X Cocoa-based tool.
 It makes excellent use of the underlying frameworks to provide niceties like spell check and interface elements, and Simmons has even made some of his code available to other developers.